 Ontario Regulation 176/13, which came largely into force under the ESA on July 1, 2013 is a tremendous blow to species protection.
-The new regulatory changes threaten species by allowing major industries — including forestry, energy transmission, housing, energy development, mineral exploration and mine development, wastewater management — to avoid strict standards intended to protect endangered and threatened species and their habitats.
+The new regulatory changes threaten species by allowing major industries — including forestry, housing, energy development, mineral exploration and mine development, wastewater management — to avoid strict standards intended to protect endangered and threatened species and their habitats.

 Over 150 at-risk species are threatened by the regulation including the American Eel, Blanding’s Turtle, Lakeside Daisy, Eastern Hog-nosed Snake, Acadian Flycatcher and the iconic Woodland Caribou.
 Not one listed at the time of the exemption regulation has full protections under the ESA as it was originally intended.
 Not one.
 See the scope of the regulation made in 2013 here.